Skip to main content

 Getting a NINO automatically

-You usually get sent a National Insurance number (NINO) just before your 16th birthday.
+You are usually sent a National Insurance number (NINO) just before your 16th birthday.
 The government uses records for child benefit claims to identify children approaching their 16th birthday.

 If your parents or guardians have not claimed child benefit, you will have to apply for a National Insurance number as described below.
 Your parents may be required to attend an interview in this case.